-9 Things You Didn’t See on TV at the 2017 American Music Awards
+9 Things You Didn't See on TV at the 2017 American Music Awards

 1. Diana Ross Is the Queen: Even before the show started, Diana made her way to her seat when the director of the AMAs gave the icon a shout out.
 The crowd just went wild and couldn't stop screaming.

-2. Over the River: The cast of Riverdale sat sitting together in the audience and are took selfies.
+2. Over the River: The cast of Riverdale sat sitting together in the audience and took selfies.
 Madelaine Petsch was with her boyfriend Travis Mills and the two were holding hands.

 3. Behind the Scenes: The fans were going crazy for BTS.
 The crowd couldn't contain their excitement over the South Korean pop group.
-The fans were going so loudly during their performance that people were covering their ears.
+The fans were cheering so loudly during their performance that people were covering their ears.

 4. Dancing It Out: This Is Us' Chrissy Metz got really excited when they announced Demi Lovato's upcoming performance.
-She danced in her seat through all of Demi's performance of "Sorry Not Sorry."
+The actress danced in her seat through all of Demi's performance of "Sorry Not Sorry."

 5. Coupling Up: Nicole Kidman didn't talk to too many people, but she did chat with Pink on a few occasions and her husband Keith Urban.
-The two starred intensely at Keith's phone during one part of the show.
+The two stared intensely at Keith's phone during one part of the show.
 At other points during the show, the couple laughed and joked with each other.

 When accepting his award tonight, Urban, who won the award for Country Male Artist, Favorite Country Album and Favorite Country Song, Kidman had a huge smile on her face and couldn't stop clapping with her hands raised in the air.